entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - Carr and Hlavin (2010): "Gardiner & Miles (1994) pointed out correctly that, in their analysis, only *Homostius* possesses this feature. *Buchanosteus confertituberculatus*, previously considered to have this feature by Carr (1991), is noted here to lack this character state (see also Lelièvre, 1984b).
 Although representing an autapomorphy of *Homostius* in the present study, this feature is potentially useful in considering other homostiids, e.g. *Tityosteus* Gross,1960 (Lelièvre, 1988, fig. 4A; refer to Denison 1978, fig. 51)."

-> - In those taxa that the paranuchal plate is elongated but the paranuchal plate is nomral or the nuchal plate is absent **Phyllolepid**, this character is scored as 'absent'.
+> - In those taxa that the paranuchal plate is elongated but the paranuchal plate is nomral or the nuchal plate is absent, this character is scored as 'absent'. **Phyllolepid**

 > - In *Baringaspis dineleyi*, antarctaspids, and wuttagoonaspids, the nuchal plate is elongated and separates central plates, but the paranuchal plate is normal. **revised the character: The occipital dermal plate elongate:absent (0); present, associated with an elongation of the endolymphatic canal (1); Nuchal plate elongate: absent (0); present (1).**